revodavid/azure-openai-lab/2 Completions.md

 Clear the contents of the prompt box.
 Enter the prompt below, then click "Generate".

-    I climbed the apple tree and picked a
+    I climbed the tree and picked a

 (Note that we didn't specify a kind of tree this time.)
 Once again, your completion will appear in green.
 It might read "an apple", "a pear", or something else entirely.
 The completion is non-deterministic: The model is not guaranteed to generate the same completion for the same prompt every time.